A few scanning tips

 If the usage context pertains to images or printing pixels (and it almost always does), then dpi always means "pixels per inch".
 So does ppi, same thing exactly.
 It cannot mean anything else, printing is about spacing pixels on paper.
 The two terms are fully interchangeable, use either according to your whim (but we gotta understand it both ways).
 If we have a 300 dpi image, both terms mean it will print at 300 pixels per inch (pixel spacing on paper), so that 300 pixels will cover one inch.

-Use the NEXT button on each page (below) to continue through the remaining pages.
+You can use the NEXT button on each page to continue through the remaining pages.